-With the exception of accounting, engineering, and actual coding, I played a part in just about every other aspect of the product launch, including concept, copywriting, product design, photography, illustration, and marketing.
+With the exception of accounting, engineering, and actual coding, I played a part in just about every other aspect of the product launch, including concept, copywriting, product design, photography, illustration, web design, and marketing strategy.

 The concept is pretty simple.
 Bluetooth Low Energy iBeacons emit signals that apps on smartphones can detect.
 If an app senses a particular signal from a beacon "tuned" to that app, then the app can perform an action.
 Whether that action was a notification to the user or a simple measure of traffic, iBeacons can give both users and app administrators incredible value.

 When Apple's "iBeacon" protocol first came to market, the only real hint that the tech existed was on a slide at the World Wide Developer's conference.
-Other than that, Apple didn't say too much about it.
+Aside from that, Apple didn't say too much about it.
 So it was left to the manufacturers to promote the new beacon technology.

 "Kevin Beacon" was one of the first name ideas.
 We actually had a wall full of potential names, but the one we kept coming back to was BKON.
 Once we had the name, the logo and the product design went hand-in-hand.

-While the beacon was rarely seen after installation, our experience was that developers always wanted to hold the beacon, surprised that it was as small as it is (the size of two AA batteries.)
+We noticed that developers always wanted to hold the beacon when they were developing.
+They were always surprised that it was as small as it is (the size of two AA batteries.)
 For that reason, it needed to "fit" and feel good in someone's hand.
-The inspiration for earlier versions was a small river stone, the kind someone would use when skipping rocks.
+The inspiration for earlier versions was a small river stone, the kind someone would use when.
 Although we didn't get to keep all of the smooth curves, we did keep the important ones.

 The color palette I designed needed to be used in everything from web reports to product packaging.